PedalPirat/PedalPirat/README.md

 # PedalPirat
-Open Source Bike Plattform with ANT+, CAN, Bluetooth, Power Delivery and more to build the ultimative Smart Bike.
+Open Source Bike Plattform with ANT+, CAN, Bluetooth, AI Cameras and more to build the ultimative Smart Bike.
 ![PedalPirat](PedalPiratController.drawio.png)

 ## Goals